What treatments can help me conceive?

 Intrauterine insemination (IUI) is a fertility treatment that involves directly inserting sperm into a woman’s womb .

-You can use your partner’s sperm or, if using a donor, using frozen donor sperm.
+You can use your partner’s sperm or a donor's sperm, which is usually a frozen sample.
 The sperm is washed and filtered to obtain a concentrated sample.

 You may be offered IUI in a natural cycle, or you may take fertility medication to stimulate ovulation and control the timing of your IUI.